cockroachdb/docs/v21.2/deploy-cockroachdb-with-kubernetes-insecure.md

 {% include {{ page.version.version }}/prod-deployment/insecure-flag.md %}

 The steps below demonstrate how to quickly deploy and interact with an insecure test cluster.
-To learn about authenticating, configuring, scaling, and upgrading a CockroachDB cluster on Kubernetes, [deploy a secure cluster](operate-cockroachdb-kubernetes.html) and then see [Operate CockroachDB on Kubernetes](operate-cockroachdb-kubernetes.html).
+To learn about authenticating, configuring, scaling, and upgrading a CockroachDB cluster on Kubernetes, see [Kubernetes Overview](kubernetes-overview.html).

 {% include cockroachcloud/use-cockroachcloud-instead.md %}